h01ger/piuparts/README_server.txt

 ----------------------

 Author: Lars Wirzenius, Holger Levsen and Andreas Beckmann
-Email: <liw@iki.fi>
+Email: <debian-qa@lists.debian.org>

 == piuparts in master/slave mode

-As part of the quality assurance effort of Debian, piuparts is run on the Debian package archive.
+As part of the quality assurance efforts of Debian, piuparts is run on the Debian package archive.
 This requires a lot of processing power, and so the work can be distributed over several hosts.